Ra1nnYT/Ra1nnYT.github.io/readme.md

 <h1>Forked so that I can update it at will.</h1>
+<h2>Any links on the site will most likely lead to tg20yt.github.io instead of tg20hd.github.io.
+I am TG20YT.
+Just check my channel on this account.
+Also I am too lazy to update the links on this site so ye</h2>

 Welcome to the discontinued TG20 website!
 This is the "legacy" version of my website.